Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 Javascript ad tags are embedded directly into the website script.
 If you take a look at the page source, you'll see the tag code among the rest of HTML elements.
 Here are some positive things JS creative tags do:

-• Are the only type of a tag used for expandable creatives;
+• Are the only type of tag used for expandable creatives

-• Puts little load on a server and are supported by the great majority of browsers;
+• Puts little load on a server and is supported by the great majority of browsers

 They also have some disadvantages.
 For example, if the size isn't specified, the ad that appears on the website can be too large and intrusive.
 Moreover, the regular banner will be displayed instead of video or rich media if the user disables JS.